MesserLab/SLiM/SLiMgui/Recipes/_README.txt

 These recipes were all created by Ben Haller, except recipe 5.4, created by Aaron Sams and Chase W. Nelson.

-All recipes are copyright (c) 2016-2025 Philipp Messer.
+All recipes are copyright (c) 2016-2025 Benjamin C. Haller.
 All rights reserved.
 They are products of the Messer Lab, http://messerlab.org/slim/

 All of these recipes are a part of SLiM.